When Hackers Kill

-Since the Stuxnet example, there have been many more instances of hackers using computers to cause physical damage to steel mills, water dams, power grids, etc.
+Since the Stuxnet example, there have been many more hackers using computers to cause physical damage to steel mills, water dams, power grids, etc.

-I can cite no cases where hackers have used the digital world to affect the physical world directly to cause the murder of a person or people.
+I can cite no cases where hackers have used the digital world to directly affect the physical world to cause the murder of a person.
 But that does not mean that it has not happened.
 Hackers have likely been able to pull off murder without being caught.

 The number of ways that hackers can murder is staggering.
 There are thousands of systems that hackers could infiltrate to cause death directly.